Our Team

 Kelly Schuler-McDonald

-Founder of BRAVE Education & BRAVE Communications
+Founder of BRAVE Education and BRAVE Communications

 Yvonne Meredith